ShahirShamim/personal_website/DEPLOYMENT.md

 7.  **Route Traffic**: Click "Next" to configure the tunnel.
     *   **Public Hostname**: Enter your domain (e.g., `www` and `yourdomain.com`).
     *   **Service**: Choose `HTTP` and enter `website:80`.
 (This matches the service name and port in our `docker-compose.prod.yml`).
+    *   > [!IMPORTANT]
+    >   If you get an error saying "An A, AAAA, or CNAME record with that host already exists", go to the **DNS** tab in your Cloudflare dashboard.
+Delete any existing A, AAAA, or CNAME records for your domain (e.g., `yourdomain.com` or `www.yourdomain.com`) and try again.
+These were likely imported from GoDaddy and conflict with the new Tunnel.
 8. Save the tunnel.

 ## Step 3: Prepare Your Server